digitalinteraction/poster-vote/DEVICE_SETUP.md

 ## Notes

-You don't have to use the generated PDF, but it is required to call-in for votes and it has the poster-device pairing information on the back.
+You don't have to use the generated PDF, but creating one sets up the infrastructure to call-in for votes and it has the poster-device pairing information on the back.
+You can generate one then use your own poster design.